 To make this appeal, follow the process for appeals that we describe in Section 5.3.
-Go to this section for step-by-step instructions.
-When you are following these instructions, please note:
+For appeals concerning reimbursement, please note:

-- If you make an appeal for reimbursement, we must give you our answer within 60 calendar days after we receive your appeal.
-(If you are asking us to pay you back for medical care you have already received and paid for yourself, you are not allowed to ask for a fast appeal.) - If the Independent Review Organization reverses our decision to deny payment, we must send the payment you have requested to you or to the provider within 30 calendar days.
+• We must give you our answer within 60 calendar days after we receive your appeal.
+If you are asking us to pay you back for medical care you have already received and paid for, you are not allowed to ask for a fast appeal.

+• If the independent review organization decides we should pay, we must send you or the provider the payment within 30 calendar days.
 If the answer to your appeal is yes at any stage of the appeals process after Level 2, we must send the payment you requested to you or to the provider within 60 calendar days.